Angina is a pain or

 may spread to your arms, neck, jaw, back or stomach as

 well.
-Some people describe the feeling of severe
+Some people describe a feeling of severe

 tightness, while others say it’s more of a dull